 People kill themselves.
-Such is the complexity of the human condition, the human mind.
-Still, because of the victims’ emotional and mental miscalculations, we can’t be casual when it comes to suicide.
+Such is the complexity of life, the mind.
+So many deadly emotional and mental miscalculations.
+And that’s why we can’t be apathetic when it comes to suicide.
 Are you suicidal?
 Someone you know?
 Read this…

 Then there’s the feeling of frozen helplessness and hopelessness that come so quickly for some.
-It isn’t about weakness, and it sure isn’t selfishness.
+It isn’t about weakness or selfishness.

-If this was a cancer support site, don’t you think we’d have our heads in the sand if we didn’t discuss death and dying?
+If this was a cancer support site, we’d be addressing death and dying.
 Depression, anxiety, mania, loneliness, helplessness, hopelessness, desperation – cancer.
 All potentially deadly, all in the same boat.

-Andre is an ER nurse, so he has an ongoing relationship with COVID-19.
-And it’s an intimate relationship because he tested positive – and beat it – three months ago.
+Andre is an ER nurse, so he’s had an ongoing relationship with COVID-19.
+And it’s an intimate relationship because he tested positive several months ago and was in isolation for three weeks.

-But, most important, Andre is an average human being like you and me.
-And in spite of his intimacy with the virus, and how it works, it scares the heck out of him,
+But, most important of all, Andre is an average human being – like you and me.
+And in spite of knowing more than he wants to know about the virus, it continues to scare the heck out of him.

-What really shakes his world, though, is the change in his definition of “normal.”
+What really shakes his foundation, though, is the change in his definition of “normal.”
 For Andre, the loss of order is extremely hard to abide.
-Social distancing, lockdowns, masks, isolation, constant news alerts, inconsistent facts, political fighting – this isn’t his world.
+Social distancing, lockdowns, masks, isolation, constant news alerts, inconsistent facts, political fighting – it just isn’t his world.

 Of course, his depression makes the chaos all the more intolerable.

 Anytime can be the “right” time for suicide.
-But it hits a flash point during times like these.
+But it hits a flash point during times of great upheaval.

 But why suicide?
 I mean, there’s no turning back.
-If the attempt succeeds, it’s over.
+If the attempt is successful, it’s over.
 Done.

-Well, let’s first keep in mind that chronic and acute emotional/mental misery can play a major role.
+Well, let’s first keep in mind that brutal chronic and acute emotional and mental distress is a major player.
 And a diagnosed disorder like Andre’s doesn’t have to be involved.
 Even an average dose of, say, catastrophizing at a vulnerable moment can lead to deadly consequences.